 - Lack of features

-- Nespresso Creatista Plus enables you to easily create authentic top-quality Latte Art coffees at home, thanks to Nespresso's convenience and coffee expertise, combined with Breville's micro foam milk frothing technology
+- BARISTA STYLE: Nespresso Creatista Plus enables you to easily make high-quality Latte Art single serve coffees at home thanks to Nespresso Original capsules and Breville's micro foam milk frothing technology

-- Multiple beverage selections (ristretto, espresso, lungo, latte, cappuccino, flat white, latte macchiato) with adjustable settings (coffee volume, milk temperature and milk texture) with 3 second heat up time
+- SELECTION: Multiple single serve coffee and espresso beverage options (ristretto, espresso, lungo, latte, cappuccino, flat white, latte macchiato) with adjustable settings (coffee volume, milk temperature and milk texture) with 3 second heat up time

-- TFT LCD display: an easy and guided assistance on all preparation, setting and maintenance (cleaning, descaling etc) aspects, thanks to a high resolution display
+- SMART COFFEE AND ESPRESSO MAKER: an easy TFT LCD display assists you on all preparation, setting and maintenance (cleaning, descaling etc) aspects thanks to a high resolution display

 You’ll never be able to brew a perfect Barista-style drink, complete with Latte art, using an espresso machine.
 But some machines can get you closer than others.
 In particular, the Creatista Plus can get you pretty darn close.